jinhangjiang/My-CV/index.md

 __Arizona State University,  Tempe (AZ)__

 - Master of Science in Business Analytics
+- Applied project: “Investigating Influencer Endorsements for Adidas: A Data-Driven Exploration.”

 `2015.08 - 2020.07`
 __University of Kansas, Lawrence (KS)__

 - Bachelor of Science in Business Analytics
+- Capstone project: “Machine Learning and Predictive Analysis with IMDb Data.”

 ## Working Experience